A Dynamic Indicator

 And finally: an Indicator writes its output value to the current moment of time, i.e.: index

-will look for patterns and write output values in the past.See for example the Backtrader Community - ZigZag
+0. If not it will named aStudy.
+AStudywill look for patterns and write output values in the past.See for example the Backtrader Community - ZigZag

 Once the definitions (in the backtrader ecosystem) are clear, let’s try to see how we can actually code a dynamic indicator.
 It would seem we cannot, because looking at the aforementioned design principles, the operational procedure of an indicator is more or less … non-mutable.